-Here we have compiled the best advice for tips and tours in Copenhagen (unfortunately only available in English), whether you are visiting the city as a family with young children, family with older children, as a group, as a backpacker or as a couple.
-All our guides are made by two Copenhageners and cover both the well-known major attractions and sights, and also many really good insider tips for the city.
+We have gathered a list of tips and tours in Copenhagen (unfortunately only available in English), whether you are visiting the city as a family with young children, family with older children, as a group, as a backpacker or as a couple.
+All our suggestions are made by two Copenhageners and cover both the well-known major attractions and sights, and also many really good insider tips for the city.

-It is useful to know that Copenhagen is divided into five major districts: Inner city/centre, Østerbro, Nørrebro, Frederiksberg and Vesterbro:
+It is good to know that Copenhagen is divided into five major districts: Inner city/centre, Østerbro, Nørrebro, Frederiksberg and Vesterbro:

-In the centre of Copenhagen you will find most of the attractions, the free town Christiania, the queen's castle, Danhostel Copenhagen City, and also Copenhagen's main shopping street "Strøget", with about 1.1 km of shopping in all price ranges (see the item on "shopping" among the categories below).
+In the centre of Copenhagen where the hostel is located, you will find most of the major attractions: the free town Christiania, Tivoli Gardens, the queen's castle, museums and also Copenhagen's main shopping street "Strøget" which is about 1 km long. (see more about "shopping" in the categories below).

-Østerbro and Frederiksberg are both known as the more "fashionable" neighbourhoods in Copenhagen – lots of young people live here of course, but the areas also have many families and it is typically more expensive to go out to eat or go to a bar in these two areas than in Nørrebro and Vesterbro.
+Østerbro and Frederiksberg are both known as the more "posh" boroughs of Copenhagen – lots of young people live here of course, but the areas also have many families and it is typically more expensive to go out to eat or go to a bar in these two areas.

-If you have any questions about the many possibilities that the city presents, we are of course always available to answer in reception.
+If you have any questions about the different places in Copenhagen, we are of course always available to answer them in the reception.

-NB: Would you like all of our "Tips and tours" to take on your trip?
+NB: Would you like to bring all our "Tips and tours" with you when you go out?
 Click on the small printer icon to the right of the title and the printer-friendly version will be displayed.

 Discover the city from the water and see Copenhagen's sights on a guided canal cruise.
 This is a great way of getting an insight into Copenhagen's history and to see most of the city – without moving at all.